 If you’re drawn to Citibank because you travel a lot for business (the bank has many locations in big cities), but you’re not quite sold on any of the accounts above, then you should consider a Chase business checking account as an alternative.
 Chase has the second-most branches of any bank in the U.S. (after Wells Fargo).

-Chase Total Business Checking could be the account for you.
+The Chase Total Business Checking account could be the business account for you.
 It allows 100 transactions per month, and it has a $5,000 deposit limit per month.
 The monthly fee is $12, but this can be waived by maintaining a daily minimum balance of $1,500.
 You’ll only need a $25 deposit to open this business checking account.
 If you’re looking for an affordable account, and you don’t need to make many transactions, this could be the right fit for your small business.